 Amazon eero 6 Mesh WiFi System

 The Amazon eero 6 Mesh WiFi System is the best value mesh system on our list.
-It is much cheaper than the Starlink Mesh Nodes, with enhanced configuration settings and features.
-Like the TP-Link product, you get 3 nodes to provide whole home Wifi coverage.
-This mesh system is dual band, but the eero 6 supports Wifi 6 which is an advantage over the Starlink product.
+It is much cheaper than the Starlink Mesh Wifi Router’s, with the advantage of enhanced configuration settings and features.
+You get 3 nodes to provide whole home Wifi coverage.
+This mesh system is dual band, but the eero 6 supports Wifi 6, which is an advantage over the Starlink product.

 NETGEAR Orbi Tri-band Whole Home Mesh WiFi System

-The Starlink Mesh Nodes are a game changer for Starlink customers hoping to implement a mesh network without the complexity of many 3rd party options.
-For $130, you’ll get enhanced Wifi coverage and the potential for an extra ethernet port.
-Many customers will appreciate the consistent styling and aesthetics of the mesh nodes, which look almost identical to the Starlink router.
+The official Starlink mesh system is a game changer for Starlink customers hoping to implement a mesh network without the complexity of many 3rd party options.
+For $145, you’ll get enhanced Wifi coverage and the potential for an extra Ethernet port.
+Many customers will appreciate the consistent styling and aesthetics of the Starlink mesh nodes.

-Let us know what you think.
+Let me know what you think.
 Are you interested in purchasing one or more for your home?
-Do you plan to purchase the Starlink product or 3rd party?
+Do you plan to purchase the Starlink product or 3rd party mesh system?